Zerella Fresh continues to deliver consistent potato quality with tremendous throughput

 Another important goal is to deliver consistent quality that meet or surpass the quality requirements and standards expected by customers.
 On top of that, there are strict quality controls that put the market under a magnifying glass.
 What leaves the country must meet Australian minimum health and safety standards.

 In the old situation, there were potatoes whose quality they could not guarantee, because the defects were not sufficiently visible.
-For example to harvest potatoes, you have to be rough to get them out of the ground.
+Harvest potatoes by huge shipping containers, diggers.
+You have to be rough to get them out of the ground.
 This causes mechanical damage to some potatoes.
 They could not sort this out before.
+The Elisam sorter is able to detect farmer related mechanical damage, so the diggers can do their job more carefree because they know the damaged potatoes will get sorted far more effectively.
+On the farm side they can work more efficiently.

 Sprouts are difficult to detect